Fake it till you make it

 Abraham's hospitality consisted of not only caring for his guests' physical needs but also providing them with spiritual guidance and meaning by teaching them about the truth of reality and enabling them to connect with their life’s purpose.

-Take the initiative to reach out to a neighbor or co-worker and invite them to a Shabbat dinner.
-Encourage a family member to affix a Mezuzah to their doorpost, donate a little extra to Tzedakah, or set aside a few moments of your day to don Tefillin and offer a prayer for Israel.
+Reach out to a neighbor or coworker and invite them to a Shabbat dinner.
+Encourage a family member to affix a mezuzah on their door, give extra tzedakah, or dedicate time to don tefillin and pray for Israel.

 Previous